MinchinWeb/minchin.ca/content/pages/terms.md

 legal fees) arising from or connected with your use of this Site, including providing Comments.
-Furthermore, the Webmaster reserves the right, at your expense, to assume exclusive defense and control of any matter you are required to indemnify the Webmaster in, and you agree to coorporate, at your expense, with the Webmaster's defense of such claims.
+Furthermore, the Webmaster reserves the right, at your expense, to assume exclusive defense and control of any matter you are required to indemnify the Webmaster in, and you agree to cooperate, at your expense, with the Webmaster's defense of such claims.

 You agree that the Webmaster's failure to exercise or enforce any right or